JugesPatel/dmblog/_posts/2021-10-07-Setting-up-your-first-game.md

 In this hobby, you'll hear the worst enemy an adventuring party can face is scheduling.
 You'll soon learn that there is some truth in that but it also doesn't have to be that difficult.
 If you are planning on running this game for more than just one session, I would recommend picking a time that generally works for the whole group on a consistent basis and just use the first session as a starting point.
 If you are just trying the game out for a session, just be warned that the experience is a little infectious and you might have players coming back for more.

-## Spreading the Excitement with Homework
+## Spreading Excitement with Homework

 Now if you've managed to figure out the logistics, all you have left is getting the players to buy in.
 You can decide if you want to give your group pre-generated characters or if you want to have them create their own.
 Either way I'd recommend they skim through the chapters of the rules needed for players in the last post: [How do I Play](../_posts/2021-09-23-How-do-I-Play.md).